 This award is for organisations that are proactively developing ongoing and new relationships with analysts or investors.
 This may be through the hosting of analyst meetings or investor days.
 Successful entries will exemplify how the communications strategy is reflected in the investor or analyst relations programmes.

-Best in-house corporate & financial communications team
+In-house corporate & financial communications team of the year

 This award recognises the best in-house corporate communications team.
 Past winners succeeded through their ability to communicate with a variety of stakeholders using tailored communications strategies and tools, effectively execute communications campaigns or crisis communications, and engage with all of the organisation’s stakeholders.